divyashC/BSL-Word-Level/README.md

 # BSL-Word-Level
 Bhutanese Sign Language Recognition System

-_There are severl folders with different versions of the project_
+_There are several folders with different versions of the project_

 _BSL-Word-Level-GRU_
 - Model trained with GRU